maboiteaspam/Welcome/README.md

 # C - Welcome

 The welcome kick-start module for a C based module.
+Find more about C framework here https://github.com/maboiteaspam/Foundation

 ### Usage